Easy Cannoli recipe with fresh ricotta filling, and decorated to perfection. Italian bakeries step aside for this at home treat.

 Mix ricotta with mascarpone and powdered sugar until fluffy and smooth.
 Beat in almond extract.
 Fold in candied oranges.
 Refrigerate for 2 hours, or until ready to use.

-Pipe filling into cooled cannoli shells.
+Pipe filling into shells.
 Sprinkle with chocolate chips or powdered sugar.
 Eat immediately!
 Enjoy!

-- Cannoli toppings: A little powdered sugar is all you really need for perfectly elegant looking cannoli.
+- Toppings: A little powdered sugar is all you really need for perfectly elegant looking cannoli.
 The chocolate chips, pistachios, and sprinkles added a little bit more fun to the finished look!

 - Can you make Cannoli ahead of time?
 You can prep the Cannoli filling ahead of time, as much as a day in advance of serving.
 Once the shells are stuffed with the filling they need to be served right away!